 - NFTs: Non-fungible tokens represent unique digital assets, like art or collectibles, and can be securely held in Web3 wallets.

 - Badges and loyalty gifts: Instruments like airline miles or rewards points from your favorite store can be tokenized and managed within Web3 wallets, providing a more direct connection between businesses and their customers.
-For example, Grab, a popular app in Singapore, is using Programmable Wallets to offer coupons for goods and services associated with high profile events like the Singapore Grand Prix.
+For example, Grab, a popular app in Singapore, is using Circle Wallets to offer coupons for goods and services associated with high profile events like the Singapore Grand Prix.

 Web3 wallets vs traditional digital wallets